 Frequently asked questions about Oskar little

 It may be that your external hygrometer and Oskar little are measuring different values because the devices are located in different positions (heights) in the room.
 Different humidity is measured depending on the airflow and temperature.
 A tolerance of +/- 5 % is normal depending on the type of device.
-Oskar little displays optimum humidity levels if he is positioned centrally in the room so that the room air can flow towards the sensor as freely as possible.
+Oskar little optimally measures the humidity levels if he is positioned centrally in the room so that the room air can flow towards the sensor as freely as possible.
 If this is not possible, we would recommend positioning Oskar little on the wall with a clearance of at least 30 cm.
 Oskar little should never be “hidden” in the corner of the room or behind a sofa/piece of furniture as this may negatively affect the humidity measurement as well as humidification efficiency.

 Set the output level at the highest setting.
 The size of the room, the height of the room (2.5 m) and whether the room doors are closed plays a role.
 If the room doors are open, the adjacent rooms are also included in the total area.
 With a lower relative humidity (less than 35 %), the humidity will not increase immediately.
 This is because the floors, furniture and walls are the first to absorb the humidity before it ends up in the air.
 It can take up to two weeks for everything to have absorbed sufficient humidity and for the level in the air to increase.
 As long as you have to refill the water tank regularly, your Oskar little is functioning properly.
 If the humidifier filter is more than two months old or if the upper part is hard and no longer soaked with water, it must be replaced.

 Yes, both filter versions can be used with Oskar little.
 We have recently updated the filter to a new version that works without the plastic frame.
 There are two reasons for this update: First, we were able to reduce the amount of waste by eliminating the plastic frame.
 The new filters are made out of textile- and plant-fibre.
 Second, the new material allows for a higher humidification performance.